SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/usage.md

 - `Content date`, and
 - `Content keyword`

-Due to size and memory consumption by ES/Tika, file content ingestions happen exclusively in the background using the `smw.elasticFileIngest` job.
-Only after the job has been executed successfully will the aforementioned annotations and file content be accessible during a query request.
+Due to size and memory consumption required by Elasticsearch (actually it is the [Tika][tika] component), file content ingestions happens exclusively in background using the `smw.elasticFileIngest` job and only after the job has been executed successfully, aforementioned annotations and file content will be accessible as indexed content and be searched as part of a query request.

-An "unstructured search" (i.e. searching without a property assignment) requires a wide proximity expression which are conveniently available as shortcuts using `in:`, `phrase:`, or `not:` (see above).

 ## Query debugging